freesewing/freesewing/plugins/plugin-export-dxf/README.md

 A FreeSewing plugin to export your pattern as DXF-ASTM

+## 🚨🚨 This packages is deprecated 🚨🚨

+This package will not be part of FreeSewing v3.

 ## About

 This plugin adds the ability to export patterns to DXF-ASTM.